ercbk/Indiana-COVID-19-Tracker/README.md

 Other variables:
 - `end_date`: ordered factor; date of the last day of the weekly interval
-- `daily_cases`: Vestigial column that was used during processing, shouldn’t have been included
+- `daily_cases`: Vestigial column that was used during processing
 - `pop`: Vestigial column used to calculate `prop_cases`